 Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
 What or who do you turn to when you want to learn more?

-This essay topic is for the student who is borderline obsessed with a topic, idea, or concept.
+This essay topic is for the student who has a strong passion for a certain topic, idea, or concept.
 If you find yourself this passionate about something, it only makes sense to invite the college admissions team into this part of your world.
 It can really help them get to know what unique perspective you can add to the student body.

 Share an essay on any topic of your choice.
 It can be one you've already written, one that responds to a different prompt, or one of your own design.

 If none of the pre-selected essay topics jumps out at you or moves you, choose your own topic!
 This essay prompt allows the admissions team to see you as an independent thinker or someone who knows how to blaze their own trail.
 Just make sure you can deliver a solid, cohesive essay on whatever topic you choose if you go this route.
 Remember that this is your chance to tell your reader who you are academically & socially.
 Use this essay question as an opportunity to tell your reader anything that wasn't clear in your application or financial aid process.

 Want your college essay to be reviewed for FREE by our team of experts?
 Submit your essay here!
 We’ll have it back to you within a week with personal, actionable feedback.